odoo/documentation/content/administration/upgrade/odoo_online.rst

 Select the :guilabel:`Production` option and then click :guilabel:`Upgrade` to begin the upgrade process.
 As before, a notification email is sent to the email address provided and a red :guilabel:`Upgrade in progress` tag appears next to the name of the database.

+The production database is then taken offline and will be upgraded automatically.
+The time it takes to upgrade the production database should be similar to the time that was necessary to upgrade the test database.
+Make sure to inform database users of the scheduled downtime.

 After the upgrade is finished, the :guilabel:`Upgrade in progress` tag disappears and the database is upgraded to the version specified.